Anything Goes: Act II

-In the brig, Moonface attempts to cheer up a depressed Billy by telling him to “Be Like The Bluebird”.
-Erma visits them to deliver a letter from Hope where she confesses her feelings for Billy, at which point they both on separate parts of the ship express their love (“All Through The Night”).
-Reno then meets Evelyn on the deck where he admits that he doesn't love Hope and hints that he's fallen for her instead.
-Despite this, his sense of honor and family code causes him to not break off the engagement.
+In the brig, Moonface attempts to cheer up a depressed Billy by telling him to "Be Like The Bluebird".
+Erma visits them to deliver a letter from Hope where she confesses her feelings for Billy, at which point they both — on separate parts of the ship — express their love ("All Through The Night").
+Reno then meets Evelyn on the deck where he admits that he doesn't love Hope and hints that he has fallen for her instead.
+Despite this, his sense of honor and family code causes him to keep the engagement.
 Reno then notes that his one night stand in China contradicts this.
 At her prodding, Evelyn reveals his Romani ancestry and the wild side he'd previously tried to keep hidden.
-He shows his true feelings for her, she requites them, and they have a passionate tango dance (“Gypsy In Me”).
+He shows his true feelings for her, she requites them, and they have a passionate tango dance ("Gypsy In Me").

 Two Chinese passengers are thrown into the brig with Billy and Moonface for gambling.
 Reno then comes to tell her friends that she and Evelyn have fallen in love with each other.
-Knowing that the Chinese will be let out in an hour, the three then steal their clothes to get Billy and Moonface out in time to stop the wedding.
+Knowing that the Chinese passengers will be let out in an hour, the three then steal their clothes to get Billy and Moonface out in time to stop the wedding.
 On the deck, Erma is proposed to by all the sailors she's slept with during the cruise.
-She warns them if they start a relationship, she won't be easily pleased (“Buddy Beware”).
+She warns them if they start a relationship, she won't be easily pleased ("Buddy Beware").

 The wedding starts but is interrupted when Reno, Billy, and Moonface run in wearing Chinese garb.
 They claim that Reno is Plum Blossom, who is actually a Chinese princess that Evelyn dishonored when he slept with her.
 The ruse is almost ruined when Moonface accepts Eli's bribe to leave, but Hope intervenes by saying the only way for Evelyn to right his wrong is if he offers her to Plum Blossom's relative.
 Evelyn goes along with this, giving Hope away to Billy, and then proposing to Reno who accepts as she unmasks herself.
 Evangeline is distraught over the idea of becoming poor, but Eli proposes to her, bragging that his recent Wall Street sale has made him rich.
 Their mutual delight is cut short when Billy unveils his identity and informs his boss that he never made the sale.
 Evangeline prepares to leave Eli immediately but before she can do so, a wire comes in saying that the stock that wasn't sold has gone through the roof making him even richer than he imagined.
-All three couples now together sing to each other as they're married and the whole ship celebrates (“Finale”).
+All three couples now together sing to each other as they're married and the whole ship celebrates ("Finale").